eshaanbobdey/federated-sepsis-detection/README.md

 - Suitable for tabular data
 - Captures non-linear relationships effectively

-### 2. Federated Model: Feedforward Neural Network
+### 2. Federated-Style Model: Feedforward Neural Network
 - Multilayer Perceptron (MLP)
-- Trained separately on multiple clients
+- Trained separately on multiple simulated clients
-- Aggregates predictions to simulate federated learning
+- **Aggregation method: prediction averaging**, not weight averaging — each client model outputs its own probability, and those probabilities are averaged to produce the final prediction.
+This is a simpler approximation of federated learning; true FedAvg averages model *weights*, not outputs (see Future Improvements).

 #### Architecture
-- Input layer: number of features
+- Input layer: number of features (see note above on specifying the dataset/feature count)
 - Hidden layer 1: 32 neurons (ReLU)
 - Hidden layer 2: 16 neurons (ReLU)
 - Output layer: 1 neuron (Sigmoid)